 - You must sign a Property Management Agreement with Buffalo City Living, LLC.
 This gives us the legal authority to act on your behalf with regard to all management issues pertaining to the property.

-- At the end of each month, you will receive an electronic invoice from our office for:
+- Following the completion of each month, you will receive an electronic invoice from our office for:

-- Billable labor (You will be billed at an hourly rate for all consulting, administrative duties, and property maintenance, including things like fixing a leaky faucet, replacing a broken window pane, painting, mowing the lawn, and snow removal in the winter when necessary.
-In non-emergency situations, you will receive itemized estimates in advance of our conducting repairs.
-In such non-emergency situations, we require a 75% deposit in advance of scheduling repair and maintenance tasks.)
+- Billable labor (Property Owners are be billed at an hourly rate for all consulting, administrative duties and property maintenance, including tasks like fixing a leaky faucet, replacing a broken window pane, painting, mowing the lawn, and snow removal in the winter when necessary.

 - Reimbursable expenses (such as utility bills or property taxes which we may pay on your behalf)

 - Please note that our company has unlimited access to some highly effective internet advertising channels, including the Multiple Listing Service, Trulia, Zillow, Craigslist, Hotpads, and Apartments.com.
 If you have vacant units for rent, your rentals will be listed by a NY Licensed Real Estate Professional at Buffalo City Living, LLC.

 - For certain properties, we may also chose to advertise with local rental assistance programs including Belmont, RAC (Section 8) and DSS.

 Properties *MUST meet the following requirements for Buffalo City Living, LLC (“BCL”) to sign or maintain a Property Management Agreement with any Owner: